kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 Don’t Hard Sell

-But it doesn’t work as well in copy as you come across disingenuous in pumping your own product (something I was doing wrong).
+But it doesn’t work as well in copy as you come across as disingenuous in pumping your own product (something I was doing wrong).

 Sales Pitch The Same as Copywriting?